-Webhooks are an ideal way to automatically send information from your form entries to an external server or service you control.
+Webhooks are an ideal way to automatically send information from your Form Widget entries to an external server or service you control.
 It is important to ensure that your receiving server is configured so that it only accepts webhook requests from servers you trust.

 Note: Implementing these security practices requires familiarity with server-side code.
 ShortStack's employees cannot provide support for specific configurations on your server(s).